TATOAO/window_chatter/lua/WindowChatter/prompt_for_selector.md

 7. get the next visual selection set ID (it should be cycling).
 8. remove a visual selection in a selection set.
 9. remove a visual selection set and preserve the order between other selection sets.
+10. find the selections across all sets that affacted by a given rigion k
 10. a function that utilize git, update all the visual selection in all sets according to the git diff.
 This funciton is expected to run when the user execute a "save".